Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

+Finally we are ready to prove~\autoref{thm:lb-biDSN} which is restated below: \thmlbbiDSN* \begin{proof} Each main gadget has $O(n^2)$ vertices and $G^*$ has $2k+\ell=O(k)$ main gadgets, where $n=|V_G|$ and $k=|E_H|$.
+Each secondary gadget has $O(n)$ vertices and $G^*$ has $2k+2\ell=O(k)$ secondary gadgets.
+The number of border vertices in $G^*$ is $4k$.
+Hence, the total number of vertices in the graph $G^*$ is $O(n^{2}k)=\poly(n,k)$.
+It is easy to see that $G^*$ can be constructed in $\poly(n,k)$ time from a given instance $(G,H)$ of \csi.
+Combining the two directions from~\autoref{lem:bidsn-easy-csi} and~\autoref{lem:bidsn-hard-csi}, we get a parameterized reduction from \csi to an instance of \bidsn with $|\mathcal{D}|=O(k)$ terminal pairs (\autoref{eqn:D-bidsnP}).

+Hence, the W[1]-hardness of \bidsn parameterized by the number $k$ of demand pairs follows from the W[1]-hardness of \csi parameterized by $|E_H|$ (observe that the W[1]-hard problem \mcc~\cite{mcc-1,mcc-2} is a special case of \csi when $H$ is a clique).
+Marx~\cite[Corollary 6.3]{marx-beat-treewidth} showed that assuming ETH, the \csi problem cannot be solved in time $f(|E_H|)\cdot |V_G|^{o\big(|E_H|/\log |E_H|\big)}$ for any computable function $f$.
+Hence, it follows that under ETH, the \bidsn cannot be solved in $f(k)\cdot n^{o(k/\log k)}$ time for any computable function $f$. \end{proof}

 Note that \autoref{thm:lb-biDSN} also implies that there is no \emph{efficient} parameterized approximation scheme, i.e.\ an algorithm computing a $(1+\eps)$-approximate solution in time $f(k,\eps)\cdot n^{O(1)}$ for some function~$f$.
-This is because the hardness result holds for unweighted graphs in which the optimum solution has cost at most $B^*= 4\ell+ (2k+2\ell)\cdot B + (2k+2\ell)\cdot B + (2k+\ell)\cdot (B+4) = O(k^5)$ since if and only if the \csi instance answers YES.
+This is because the hardness result holds for unweighted graphs in which the optimum solution has cost at most $B^*= 4\ell+ (2k+2\ell)\cdot B + (2k+2\ell)\cdot B + (2k+\ell)\cdot (B+4) = O(k^5)$ if and only if the \csi instance is a YES instance.
 Consequently, if an efficient parameterized approximation scheme existed we could set $\eps$ to a value such that $(1+\eps)\cdot B^*<B^*+1$ with $\eps$ being a function of the parameter $k$ independent of $n$.
-Every edge of our constructed graph $G^*$ has weight at least $1$, and hence an $(1+\epsilon)$-approximation is in fact forced to find a solution of cost at most $B^*$, i.e., $\mathbb{A}$ finds an optimum solution.
-By the previous paragraph, this is not possible.
-Thus this algorithm would solve the W[1]-hard \csi problem~\cite{marx-beat-treewidth} in time $f(k)\cdot n^{O(1)}$, which is impossible unless FPT=W[1].
+Every edge of our constructed graph $G^*$ has weight at least $1$, and hence an $(1+\epsilon)$-approximation is in fact forced to find a solution of cost at most $B^*$, i.e., it finds an optimum solution.
+Hence, we obtain the following corollary: